dweb-camp-2019/organizing/FAQ.md

 A:  I'm not sure.
 It's on a farm and ranch that is private land, so the terrain is variable.
 It is not quite like a mini-Burning man--we will be near power and facilities--but living in tents in fields, eating in green houses, hiking to the beach.
 We will check with the venue and try to make it as accessible as possible.

 **Q:  How can I be involved?**

-You can come help us build, run, and strike the camp from July 15-22nd.
+A:  You can come help us build, run, and strike the camp from July 15-22nd.
 That could be anything from erecting the Domes to painting signs to decorating former mushroom growing rooms.
 It will be a time for a smaller group to bond and build community.

 You could bring your talents and ideas and workshops.
 This will be much more crowd-sourced content than the Summit.
 In an "un-conference" format, you could lead the kind of cross-sector talks that get to the heart of the matter.
 At the most time-intensive level, you could become a coordinator of some aspect of the camp--from running a creative track to booking lightning talks.

 **Q:  What are some ways of furthering more "peer discovery" to initiate important and challenging conversations?
 Maybe some of this has to do with the "ideological topology" of scheduling and layout?**

 A:  This is our true goal.
 To help participants connect internally with the values that drive their work; to connect with each other in new and surprising ways, and to connect with the environment.
 So we'd love to have your input and help in creating the right “topology” or "containers" to enable that to happen.